Jeep Avenger running costs and reliability

 ---|

-The hybrid really pays off in town, with over 50mpg possible with careful driving.
+The front-wheel drive e-Hybrid really pays off in town, with over 50mpg possible with careful driving.
 That’s not bad, although full hybrids like the Toyota Yaris Cross and Lexus LBX are capable of some truly staggering urban economy.
 Over 80mpg is possible.

 If you’re looking one as a company car, the Avenger EV is obviously the cheapest option.
-The petrol sits in the 30% tax bracket with the hybrid dropping this to 27%.
+The petrol sits in the 30% tax bracket, while the hybrid powertrain drops to 27%.

 Servicing and warranty

-The Avenger comes with a three-year/60,000-mile vehicle warranty as standard, although you can choose to extend this for an additional fee.
-This looks rather stingy compared to the seven-year package offered by the MG ZS, and ten years for the Yaris Cross.
+Every Jeep is delivered with a three-year/60,000-mile warranty as standard, although you can choose to extend that for an additional fee.
+This is the average warranty for the class – but it looks incredibly stingy alongside the seven-year package offered by the MG ZS or the 10 years of warranty coverage available on the Toyota Yaris Cross.

 Reliability